 Setting hours also allows you to plan around meetings, childcare and appointments and prevents your work from bleeding over into your family or personal time.

 It’s easy to forget to take breaks when working from home because there aren’t as many natural interruptions from co-workers or in-person meetings.
 When you decide ahead of time how often you’re going to take breaks for things like going for a walk or eating a snack, you make sure these things actually happen rather than powering through your entire day without stepping away from your workspace.

 Create a Dedicated Workspace

-While working from your bed allows you to have the shortest commute possible, studies have shown working in bed makes it harder for you to relax when it’s time to go to sleep.
+While working from your bed allows you to have the shortest commute possible, sleep experts say working in bed makes it harder for you to relax when it’s time to go to sleep.
 By getting out of bed and moving to a designated workspace, you’ll train your brain to associate this area with your job, which will help you to focus on work while you’re in that area and will allow you to relax when you’re in other areas of your living space.